IowaScaledEngineering/ise-docs/docs/SimpleSig/Block Signal Advanced/manual.md

 ### Step 1 - Signals

 !!! info "Common Anode vs Common Cathode"
-    The Block Signal Basic supports both common anode (positive) and common cathode (negative) signals, but all of the signals connected must be of one type or the other.
-Mixing common anode and common cathode signals on the same Switch Signal Basic is not supported.
+    The Block Signal Advanced supports both common anode (positive) and common cathode (negative) signals, but all of the signals connected must be of one type or the other.
+Mixing common anode and common cathode signals on the same Block Signal Advanced is not supported.

-Most applications will want to use two signals - a single-headed LED signal in each direction.
+Most applications will want to use two signals - one facing each way at the block boundary.
+These signals can be either single or double-headed, depending on the need.
+The Block Signal Advanced comes set up by default for both signals to be double-headed, but can be configured to operate a single-headed signal in either (or both) directions.
+Double-headed signals will be most appropriate for the signal one block ahead of the point end of a switch (such as would be controlled by the [Switch Signal Basic](/Switch Signal Basic/manual/)), but can be used in other situations depending on the prototype.
+If using a single-headed signal, it's advised to connect it to the upper head port.

 LED signals with the usual red/yellow/green leads can be wired into the terminal blocks.
 The common wire should be connected to the terminal block labeled **SIGNAL COMMON**, and the individual color leads should be attached to the respective **R** (red), **Y** (yellow), and **G** (green) positions on the **SIGNAL A** and **SIGNAL B** terminal blocks.